 Sets the administrative distance priority for this route.
 This value Helps routing protocols choose between multiple possible destinations.
 This is only a local value, and a lower value is taken as being more reliable (closer).
 The same priority is used for all next-hop entries.

 For routes set with a next hop using

-via <ip-address, additional modifiers
+via <ip-address>, additional modifiers

 control how TNSR resolves the route destination.

 The weight of routes to the same destination.
 Acts as a ratio of packets to deliver to each next hop.
+Value must be from

 Equal weights will deliver the same amount of traffic to all next hops for this destination prefix, uneven weights will deliver more traffic via the higher weighted connection.
 If one path has a weight of

 1, and the other has a weight of